 Build a website that showcases your music, content, and more in a professional way.
 Try Bandzoogle today!

 5. Sell Merch

 Be sure to add some merch options to your website to give fans another way to support you online.
 We’ve seen some really creative band merch ideas recently, everything from custom cassettes, to patches, mugs, and more.
-We also recently integrated print-on-demand service Printful, where you can design your merch, and Printful will fulfill and ship the order with no upfront costs to you.
+We also integrated print-on-demand service Printful, where you can design your merch, and Printful will fulfill and ship the order with no upfront costs to you.

-Setting up a press kit has never been easier with our new page templates.
+Setting up a press kit has never been easier with our page templates.
 Electronic Press Kits are a great way to highlight your project, showcasing your best material to send off to industry professionals.
 Side note - you can set your EPK to ‘Not in Menu’ so it’s not available to the passing visitor and you can still email the direct link to your contacts.

 7. Add a clear Contact option

 It’s important to have a place on your site where your fans can reach out and contact you.
 Whether it’s about an order they placed, or if they can meet you before your set at the next show, it’s an important tool to have available.
 Plus, you never know if a booking agent may be browsing your site and may want to reach out.